YouVersion PlatformYouVersion Platform

 Code

-import SwiftUI import YouVersionPlatform struct ReaderTabView: View { var body: some View { BibleReaderView( appName: "Sample App", signInMessage: "Sign in to see your YouVersion highlights in this Sample App." ) } }
+import SwiftUI import YouVersionPlatform struct ReaderTabView: View { var body: some View { BibleReaderView() } }

 Code